akuma-your-death/smart-dashboard/README.md

 + replacement for txt files to one big json file
 + works automaticly for linux

+### 0.1.4 updates (2022-30-10):
++ write send wa msg in dashboard.py select number and message and press enter (the script will automaticly press enter and ALT + F4 to close window after 7 seconds if you need more/less time bc of your wifi then change the number at row 213)
++ you can see the last sendet message at the html file (with number, message and date)

 ### 0.1.3 updates (2022-26-10):
 + update for checking if gateway isnt right(still not 100%)
 + fixed nmap bugs(i didnt noticed these bugs thats why i patched them so lately)